guleriaakshit/git-practice-akshit-pranav/rules.md

 # Team rules

-1. always ksebfjksbievbf
+1. This is a rule.

-2. oseh flks ndik hf9
+2. This is another rule.